Militariarg.com

 MKV Helmet, made by R.M Ltd.

-Royal Marines 1980s with Riot Gear.
+Royal Marines 1980s with Riot Gear (Ireland ?).
 Note the M76 Mk1 Para helmet with visor and PVC chinstrap, SRL L1A1, DPM smock jacket and lightweight trousers and wool gaiters, possibily Northern Ireland.
 Photo: Inside the Commandos.
 Naval Institute Press, Annapolis Maryland.
 In the same publication you can see the use of a MK5 steel riot helmets with visors and standard riot helmets with visors.

 AFV crews helmet made by AMPLIVOX Ltd, Helmet-Headset Electrical Vehicle Crewman's Headgear.